oceanlaurel/EqPanDeveloperTest/README.md

 1. Copy the "data.json" file to the path you want, such as: /tmp/data.json 1.1 Configurable within the application.yml
 1.2 Because we should use the data file out of the application package, so that the data.json file can be configurable without the need of rebuild the application.
+2. Locate the path of "EqPancreditDeveloperTest-3.jar" application package and copy the "application.yml" to the outside path.
-2. Just run the jar then the microservices web application will be launched.
+3. Just run the jar then the microservices web application will be launched.
-2.2.
-Example command: "java -jar EqPancreditDeveloperTest-3.jar"
+3.1.
+Example command: "java -jar EqPancreditDeveloperTest-3.jar --spring.config.location=application.yml"

 ## Simple APIs Testing ##
 ### GET ###